pmadruga/pedromadruga.com/content/about.md

 I'm a Data Scientist and Data Engineer based in Copenhagen, Denmark.
 I have 10+ years of Software Engineering experience and 4+ years of consulting experience.
 My profile fits in a business-oriented Data Scientist profile and is less academic - I value real-world, hands-on experience and understanding customer's needs.

+I have a pragmatic approach to improving a product: small iterations to validate ideas.
+I'm constantly finding new ways to determine how can Data Science/AI improve a product and I help companies doing so.

 Through my software engineering skills and experience, I bring a unique capacity for delivering data science products, from its model conception/architecture to production.
 I believe there's no incorrect data, only improper questions to that data.

 Having created different companies and lead teams over the years allows me to bring high-quality communication skills to the table and a will to handle and tackle risk head-on.
 I've also profoundly embraced pragmatism and excellent product quality.